 The difference between an EDW and a data warehouse is semantic.
 An EDW is a data warehouse that encompasses and stores all of an organization’s data from sources across the entire business.
 A smaller data warehouse may be specific to a business department or line of business (like a data mart).
 In contrast, an EDW is intended to be a single repository for all of an organization’s data.

-Components of an Enterprise Data Warehouse
+Key Components of an Enterprise Data Warehouse

 A typical EDW consists of:

-Benefits of an Enterprise Data Warehouse
+What are the Benefits of an Enterprise Data Warehouse

 5 Business Needs that Require an Enterprise Data Warehouse